 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
+Approved by MSEC 12/2/20.
+Click here to see the supplemental resources for this guideline.
+If comments about this guideline, please contact Mien_Chyi@ykhc.org.

-UTI (Adult)
+Clinical Guideline UTI (Adult)